ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 # Phylogenetics

-Phylogenetics is he study of evolutionary relationships among groups of organisms (e.g.  species, populations).
+Phylogenetics is the study of evolutionary relationships among groups of organisms (e.g.  species, populations).

 \begin{center}